 The nomination process for the 2015 GPSA Faculty Awards is now open.
 Please submit nomination letters to OAemail@example.com (or to firstname.lastname@example.org) before

 How to Submit a Nomination

-To nominate a Cornell faculty member, please submit a letter of approximately 1-2 pages to firstname.lastname@example.org by April 8, 2013.
+To nominate a Cornell faculty member, please submit a letter of approximately 1-2 pages to OAemail@example.com (or to firstname.lastname@example.org) by April 3, 2015.
 In your letter, explain how your nominee has displayed excellence in the teaching, advising, and mentoring of graduate and/or professional students.
-Also, please include in your letter, contact information (names and e-mail addresses) for other current or past graduate or professional students who the Committee might contact for additional information about the faculty nominee.
-The Committee encourages writers of nomination letters to ask their colleagues to write nomination letters supporting the nomination, as well, so that the Committee can compare multiple perspectives on a nominee’s candidacy.
+Also, please include in your letter contact information (names and e-mail addresses) for other current or past graduate or professional students who the Committee might contact for additional information about the faculty nominee.
+The Committee encourages writers of nomination letters to ask their colleagues to write nomination letters supporting the nomination, so that the Committee can compare multiple perspectives on a nominee’s candidacy.